Daily Quiz #2142

 5

-When did freestyle skiing first became a sport contested at the World Olympics?
+When did freestyle skiing first become a sport contested at the Winter Olympics?

 Select from the options above.